 This classic book tells a story about a sincere, good person in a unique situation in a world full of selfish people.
 As with many of this author's stories, the child is the true hero, even when adults are behaving badly.
 The moralizing against laziness and greed is tempered with playfulness and humor.
 As an extra bonus, the book is teeming with great vocabulary words, particularly in the strings of synonyms when the exuberant Mr. Wonka speaks.

-Although later versions of this book were edited to remove some disrespectful references to the Oompa Loompas who work in Mr. Wonka's factory, there is still injustice on this point worthy of discussion.
-For example, is it ethical to remove a group of people from their home and force them to do experiments and labor for you in exchange for chocolate?
-Although the book is a fantasy, this point - like the house elves in Harry Potter and Becky's treatment in A Little Princess - is something that will likely concern some modern readers, and be an issue to widen perspectives for others.
+Although later versions of this book were edited to remove some disrespectful references to the Oompa Loompas who work in Mr. Wonka's factory, it still depicts the forced removal of a group of people to perform labor for a wealthy British guy.
+Although the book is a fantasy, this point - like the house elves in Harry Potter and Becky's treatment in A Little Princess - is something that cannot be ignored by modern readers.

 "Mr. Wonka is the most amazing, the most fantastic, the most extraordinary chocolate maker the world has ever seen!"